 Now is the perfect time to cruise to one of the many Caribbean islands and enjoy their colorful culture, famously flavorful food, renowned beaches and crystal-clear waters.
-After previous hurricanes, some of our island family were hit hard, but thankfully most have recovered thanks to relief efforts.
+After previous hurricanes, several destinations were hit hard.
+Thankfully, most have recovered.

 One island that has made a particularly strong comeback is the beautiful St. Thomas.
-Our Crew Ambassador Kayla Watson was able to give us the inside scoop on St. Thomas, its culture and stunning natural beauty.
+Crew member Kayla Watson was able to give us the inside scoop on St. Thomas, its culture and stunning natural beauty.

-Here she shares all the reasons why she recommends this U.S. Virgin Island as one of the top stops on your vacation:
+Here she shares all the reasons why she recommends this U.S. Virgin Island as one of the top islands to visit on a Caribbean cruise:

 A Beautiful Bay (And Beaches)